hugodiasg/vahid6i-microprocessor/README.md

 Max. freq. |  Hz

 ### Next Steps...
-- Run the STA (Static Timing Analysis) with OpenSTA to find the maximum clock frequency;
 - Add shift registers to reduce number of pins;
 - Send the design to Tiny Tapeout.